Kick off the new tax year with 50% off our Ltd company accountancy packages!

 As a sole trader, you’re not directly employed and you don’t receive a salary or wage in the traditional sense.
-So how do you pay yourself as a sole trader?
-It’s simple: you’re paid based on ‘drawings’ from your business.
-You need to pay tax on these drawings, so you’ll need to put some money aside.
+So how do you pay yourself as a sole trader and then pay any tax due?
+You pay yourself based on personal drawings from the business, and you pay Income Tax and National Insurance Contributions based on the profits your business makes.

 You can simply take money from your business account to pay yourself as a sole trader.
 We strongly recommend that you use a separate business bank account for your sole trader finances.